The Freedom Association: Freedom in the City

 Held regularly in the City of London, Freedom in the City events provide an opportunity for those working in the City to hear from political speakers.

 Magna Carta Day Pimm's & Politics Boat Trip

 Restarted in 2013 after a 19-year hiatus, the Magna Carta Day Pimm's & Politics Boat Trip is a day-long river cruise down the Thames from Windsor to Runnymede.
-Guests are welcomed on board the cruise with a glass of Pimms and a buffet lunch.
 Speakers on previous cruises have included Daniel Hannan MEP, Robert Halfon MP and Christopher Gill.

 Margaret Thatcher Birthday Weekend

 Established following the death of former British Prime Minister Margaret Thatcher, annually the TFA organises a weekend in Grantham, the birthplace of Margaret Thatcher, to celebrate her legacy on the date of her birth.
 Taking place at the Best Western Angel & Royal Hotel, attendees have the opportunity to hear from speakers who worked with Margaret Thatcher and those who now promote the values which Margaret Thatcher held dear.